vc-74/DotNetBenchmarking/Source/DotNetBenchmarking/FunctionCall/StaticallyCompiled/README.md

-# Statically compiled Add function execution
+# Statically compiled function execution

 ## Description
 This benchmark compares different methods of executing statically compiled code calculating the sum of two integers, equivalent to: